Diabol/delivery-pipeline-plugin/README.md

 Create Jenkins plugin artifact
 ---
 This can be used to manually upload a new plugin through the Jenkins plugin management console (under the Advanced tab).
+Requires you to have built the project first, see the Build section above.

     mvn hpi:hpi